Matcha Croissant by La Patis, Bangkok

 The savoury taste was also a surprise as I had associated matcha more with sweetness.
 So the combination was very interesting indeed!
 As a normal croissant, it was already outstanding... no doubt their original croissants would sell like hotcakes as a classic.

 Despite the strong colouring, though, the green tea flavour was very mild...
-I had difficulty distinguishing it, so I was at first kinda disappointed.
+I had difficulty distinguishing it, so I was at first somewhat disappointed.
 But then I think there were these pockets of sweet green tea paste which livened up the whole croissant, so you got some variance in the taste from mouthful to mouthful.
-And I guess after a while, I began to appreciate that the flavour was not overpowering, but kinda subtle and refined.
+And I guess after a while, I began to appreciate that the flavour was not overpowering, but somewhat subtle and refined.

 I guess I just felt a bit deceived by the strong colour at first.
 But this subtlety in the flavour is probably more refined and a fitting contrast to the loud colour.
 A nice work of art in that sense!